 Award-winning science journalist and space historian Andrew Chaikin has authored books and articles about space exploration and astronomy for more than three decades.
 Chaikin is best known as the author of A Man on the Moon: The Voyages of the Apollo Astronauts, widely regarded as the definitive account of the moon missions.
 A graduate of Brown University with a B.A. in geology, Chaikin served on the Viking missions to Mars at NASA’s Jet Propulsion Laboratory before becoming a science journalist.

 Gerry Griffin was a Flight Director during Project Apollo, including Lead Flight Director for Apollos 12, 15, and 17.
 Later, he served as Deputy Director of the Kennedy Space Center and the Dryden Flight Research Center.
-In 1982, he became the second director of the Johnson Space Center, a position he held for four years.
+In 1982, he became the third director of the Johnson Space Center, a position he held for four years.
 Mr. Griffin earned a BS in aeronautical engineering from Texas A&M University.